M2hmoud2del/Bank-Project/README.md

 ## Usage

 - **For Users**:
+  - Open the application to launch the GUI.
   - Log in with your credentials.
   - Use the dashboard to view and manage your account and transactions.
-  - Navigate to the transaction window for transaction details and fund transfers.
-  - Apply for loans and pay local services bills under the respective sections.
+  - Navigate through the GUI to manage transactions, transfer money, apply for loans, and pay local services bills.
-  - Update your settings as needed.
+  - Access and update settings through the GUI interface.

 - **For Admins**:
+  - Open the application to launch the GUI.
   - Log in with admin credentials.
-  - Access customer management features to view, add, or remove customers.
+  - Use the GUI to access customer management features to view, add, or remove customers.
   - Use the dashboard to get insights into customer activities and transactions.
-  - Manage transactions through the transaction window.
+  - Manage transactions through the GUI interface.

 ## Contributing